yoru214/npm-bootstrap/README.md

-# NPM Scripts for Bootstrap Theme Development
+# NPM for Theme Development using Bootstrap

 ## Getting Started